Skip to content

 TNG-Cluster

-TNG-Cluster is a set of 352 cluster zoom simulations at TNG300-1 resolution, reconstructed into a single volume.
-For full details on the data format, see the TNG-Cluster wiki (requires TNG account).
+TNG-Cluster is 352 cluster zoom simulations at TNG300-1 resolution, reconstructed into a single volume.
+Data format details are on the TNG-Cluster wiki.

 File Structure